mariorod98/ObsidianVault/🌱 Seedbox/iOS Project.md

 3. Give a name to the variable.
 It must be follow the syntax: nameType.

+If a button is connected, depending of the place it is connected, a new variable will be created OR an event for the button
 ## Swift

 The exclamation symbol `!` specifies that a variable must exists always